 - e.
 At least one of the following additional findings: - i.
 The census tract in which the proposed outlet for the off-premises sale of alcoholic beverages is located is unusually configured and the proposed outlet would act as a convenience to an underserved portion of the community without presenting a significant adverse impact on public health or safety; or ii.
-The proposed outlet for the off-premises sale of alcoholic beverages would enhance or facilitate the vitality of an existing commercial area without presenting a significant adverse impact on public health or safety; or operate within allowed commercial hours, and include a camera security system.
-The grocery use would not significantly impact public health or safety.
+The proposed outlet for the off-premises sale of alcoholic beverages would enhance or facilitate the vitality of an existing commercial area without presenting a significant adverse impact on public health or safety; or shopping center.
+The grocery store would operate within allowed hours and would not significantly impact public health or safety.
 This finding can be made.